 For more information on the processing of special category data and criminal offence data by our Elected Members, please read our Members Appropriate Policy document.

 - Data Protection Officer

-If you have any queries or concerns about how the County Council is handling information, please contact the Council’s Data Protection Officer at email@example.com
+If you have any queries or concerns about how we are handling your information or if you would like to exercise your rights as described above, please contact the Council’s Data Protection Officer at email@example.com

 - The Information Commissioner's Office

 The Information Commissioner gives advice and guidance to anyone who wishes to find out more about data protection.